 Then, last week I was listening to Ira Glass’s interview with a professional poker player on This American Life (in Act Two), and heard that professional poker players have losing streaks that are not only expected, but can last for months.
 The subject of his interview, a female pro, said her longest losing streak lasted about eight months.
 She said that the biggest problem with a losing streak, besides the loss of income, is the loss of confidence; pros stop playing smart and start playing emotionally when they’ve been on losing streaks.
 Players who normally play a psychological game will begin to make more and bigger mistakes, perpetuating the losing streak.
 Some never recover.

 Her comments recalled to mind my brother’s of earlier in the year.
 Both of these successful people in quite different fields accepted losing streaks or downturns in the business cycle as part of life.
 Whole teams go on losing streaks, and the only means of recovery, according to Harvard Business School professor and author Rosabeth Moss Kanter, is confidence.
-I recently started reading her book, and will report later on anything new I learn about winning and losing streaks.
-But the very title of her book, Confidence, says enough to make a person think.

 These things make me think about difficult times in my life, and how I survived and even thrived afterward.
 We’ve gone through what I would characterize as the seven (yes, seven) toughest years of our lives recently, beginning with the loss of confidence in the predictability and constancy of the universe when our daughter died of a terminal illness.
 Before then, I took it for granted that my biggest concern would be raising our child to adulthood and avoiding as many pitfalls as possible.
 It had never occurred to me that my child might die, in spite of having the head knowledge that people, even children, die, and in spite of having specialized in counseling people for parenting and childbearing losses as a therapist.
 It was my specialty, for pity’s sake.